alekseynemiro/project-kit/README.md

 # What is project kit?

-Any information about the project that may be useful and interesting!
+Any information about the project that may be useful and interesting:

 * Correct spelling and pronunciation of the project name.
 * Project description.